Harvest Festival and Pow Wow

 Pow Wow Activities

-MOA’s 2019 Harvest Festival and Pow Wow will include a wide range of activities for all ages, including:
+The Harvest Festival and Pow Wow at the Museum of Ontario Archaeology usually include a wide range of activities for all ages, including:

 - Craft and food vendors